rat-pac/ratpac-two/doc/users_guide/pmt.rst

 The other line that must be included inside the ``inner_pmts`` index entry is the model type: ::

-    encapsulation_model: "model",
+    encapsulation_model: "modelname",

-Where "model" must match an index entry name in ``ENCAPSULATION.ratdb``.
+Where "modelname" must match an index entry name in ``ENCAPSULATION.ratdb``.

 Encapsulation model information
 ''''''''''